 All service stations are manned by pump attendants.
 You tell them how much petrol/gas/diesel you want and they fill your vehicle for you.
 Sometimes they have a card machine on them and other times you go in and pay at the counter.

 The attendants may also clean your windows and it’s usual to give them two to five Rand.

 In South Africa, there are plenty of service stations, but we would advise using the main gas stations only: Engen, Shell, BP, Sasol, Total and Caltex.
 This is because the smaller stations can have bad fuel which may harm your engine.
 We had a problem with this and it was a costly exercise emptying the tanks and fixing the fuel pump.

-If you travel into neighbouring countries be aware that there may be long distances between available petrol stations and not all pumps may have fuel.
+If you travel to neighbouring countries be aware that there may be long distances between available petrol stations and not all pumps may have fuel.